nurzhannogerbek/rpg/README.md

 go mod download
 ```

-2. Run the project with the following command:
+2. Run the Golang application with the following command:
 ```
 go run cmd/packcalculator/main.go
 ```

-The server will start on port `8080`.
+The backend HTTP server will start on port `8080`.

 ## API Testing